GowsiSM/REAL-TIME-CHAT-APPLICATION/README.md

-**COMPANY**: CODTECH IT SOLUTIONS

-**INTERN NAME**: Gowsi S M

-**INTERN ID**: CT08HUT

-**DOMAIN**: FRONTEND WEB DEVELOPMENT

-**INTERNSHIP DURATION**: 30-Dec-2024 to 30-Jan-2025

-**MENTOR NAME**: Neela Santhosh

-TASK NAME: E-learning Platform UI Design
+<h2>E-learning Platform UI Design</h2>

 **TOOLS USED**:

-1.React.js: Used for building the frontend of the chat application, enabling dynamic UI rendering and state management.
+1.React.js: Used for building the frontend of the chat application, enabling dynamic UI rendering and state management. <br>
-2.Socket.IO: For real-time communication between clients and server, allowing users to send and receive messages instantly.
+2.Socket.IO: For real-time communication between clients and server, allowing users to send and receive messages instantly. <br>
-3.Express.js: To set up the backend server and handle socket connections.
+3.Express.js: To set up the backend server and handle socket connections. <br>
-4.CSS: For styling the chat interface, ensuring a clean, user-friendly design that enhances the overall chat experience.
+4.CSS: For styling the chat interface, ensuring a clean, user-friendly design that enhances the overall chat experience. <br>

 **DESCRIPTION**: